-Aldi Switzerland stops selling eggs as insecticide scandal widens
+Swiss supermarkets stop selling imported eggs

-The discount supermarket chain Aldi Switzerland is withdrawing all imported eggs from sale at its 190 stores as a precaution, it said on Friday, as a scare over possible insecticide contamination spreads.
+Supermarket chains Aldi Switzerland, Migros and Coop are withdrawing all imported eggs from sale at their stores as a precaution, as a scare over possible insecticide contamination spreads.
 Swiss eggs are not affected, officials say.

+Aldi Switzerland said on Friday it was withdrawing imported eggs as a precautionary measure.
+Later, the Federal Food Safety and Veterinary Office (OSAV) announcedexternal link that residues of the insecticide fipronil had been detected in eggs imported from the Netherlands.

+“This discovery was made during checks by Swiss importers.
+The levels registered have up to now not been a danger to consumers,” the OSAV said in a statement.

-According to the Federal Food Safety and Veterinary Office (OSAV), there are no indications that contaminated eggs have been distributed in Switzerland.
-Aldi says it can be assumed that there will be no consequences for customers’ health.
+Aldi said it must be assumed that there would be no consequences for customers’ health.

 Traces of the insecticide fipronil were found in eggs in Belgium and the Netherlands last month, which has led to the temporary shut-down of some poultry farms, and to supermarkets halting the sale of eggs from the Netherlands.